ibexa/documentation-user/docs/publishing.md

         See [developer documentation](doc.ezplatform.com/guide/workflow/) for information on how to do it.

     You can view Content items which are in different stages under review in the Dashboard in the Review queue table.
+    The table will only show the Content items that you have permissions to edit.

     ![Review queue in the dashboard](img/dashboard_review_queue.png)